lightningmcqueen80/waitForElements/README.md

-# waitForElements

-## A JavaScript library to wait for specific elements to load in the DOM.

 ### Introduction

 This small library is used to wait for elements until they're found in the DOM using the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API.